luispuerto/luispuerto-net/_posts/2018-03-12-qgis-on-macos-with-homebrew.md

 <pre class="lang:sh decode:true ">$ brew tap qgis/homebrew-qgisdev</pre>

-However, I needed to make changes in the formula to be able to install because it has a dependency on Matplotlib on <span class="author"><a class="url fn" href="https://github.com/Homebrew" rel="author">Homebrew</a></span><span class="path-divider">/</span><a href="https://github.com/Homebrew/homebrew-science" data-pjax="#js-repo-pjax-container">homebrew-science</a> and as we learned before that formula doesn&#8217;t exist anymore.
-In this case, it isn&#8217;t like in the QGIS 2, that it builds anyway and then ask you to install Matplotlib.
-It just doesn&#8217;t build and throws an [error](https://github.com/qgis/homebrew-qgisdev/issues/50).
+However, I needed to make changes in the formula to be able to install because it has a dependency on Matplotlib on <span class="author"><a class="url fn" href="https://github.com/Homebrew" rel="author">Homebrew</a></span><span class="path-divider">/</span><a href="https://github.com/Homebrew/homebrew-science" data-pjax="#js-repo-pjax-container">homebrew-science</a> and as we learned before that formula doesn't exist anymore.
+In this case, it isn't like in the QGIS 2, that it builds anyway and then ask you to install Matplotlib.
+It just doesn't build and throws an [error](https://github.com/qgis/homebrew-qgisdev/issues/50).

 I have two options here.
 I can just delete or comment the line where the dependency is called, or I can replace it for the legacy formula, which is located in the <span class="author"><a class="url fn" href="https://github.com/brewsci" rel="author">brewsci</a></span><span class="path-divider">/</span><a href="https://github.com/brewsci/homebrew-science" data-pjax="#js-repo-pjax-container">homebrew-science</a> tap.
 Either way I proceeded in the same way as I did previously.